 This plan is based on a major strategic review of the project in February 2018, which involved experts on various aspects of the sector, plus the project team.
 This review drew on the research and scoping work in Phases 1 and 2.

 Given our limited resources, we intend to focus on three specific projects where we believe we can make a distinctive contribution, and which build on existing expertise within our team and our partners:

 Front-Line Futures: The capacity of front-line public services is crucial to everyone’s wellbeing: these include the NHS, local authority functions, and parts of the voluntary sector.
 Currently we are seeing a severe rise in burnout, service failures and staff turnover in many areas.
 In 2018 we intend to run several pilot programmes relating to those issues including:

-- A free one-day workshop for anyone from the front-line sector, exploring resilience for the future, also at Hazel Hill Wood, led by the Wisdom Tree team.
+- A one-day workshop for front-line managers, exploring resilience for the future, also at Hazel Hill Wood, led by the Wisdom Tree team.
 This was run in April 2018.

 Everyday Positive: The aim of this project is to offer simple, highly accessible resilience tools to more mainstream individuals and community groups, preferably in an outdoor setting which helps learning and wellbeing.